Our two charities – how to donate

 small park BIG RUN raises funds for two Sheffield based charities

 - Sheffield Palestine Cultural Exchange (charity number 1198863) that looks to improve the lives of young people in Gaza and the Occupied Territories .
-More information below
+More information below.
+Or donate here.

-- Sheffield Palestine Womens Schoalrship Fund (charity number: 1133499 ), which supports Palestinian women to go to University in such a way so they do not have to leave Palestine.
+- Sheffield Palestine Women’s Scholarship Fund (charity number: 1133499 ), which supports Palestinian women to go to University without having to leave Palestine.
 More information below.
+Or donate here.

 Since October 2023 Gaza has been in the midst of an unprecedented crisis.
 The scale of suffering and death, destruction of infrastructure and buildings has meant normal work has not been possible for SPaCE: the Children’s Centres no longer function.